 Figure 1.
-Influence of movement time on cost related quantities.
-Green: subjective utility of hitting the target; red: muscular energy cost; black: global cost versus reward trade-off .
-The red area denotes infeasible short times; blue: probability to hit the target; orange:reward expectation (subjective reward times probability).
+Influence of movement time on cost-related quantities.
 A: Sketch of the models in [1] and [2].
-The subjective utility of hitting the reward decreases over time as one is less interested in gains that will occur in a distant future than at the present time.
-Hitting is less and less costly in terms of efforts as the movement is performed more slowly.
-The expected gain, resulting from the sum of the subjective reward and the (negative) cost reaches a maximum for a certain time.
+The subjective utility of hitting the reward (green trace) decreases over time as one is less interested in gains that will occur in a distant future than at the present time.
+Hitting is less and less costly in terms of efforts (red trace) as the movement is performed more slowly.
+The expected gain, resulting from the sum of the subjective reward and the (negative) cost reaches a maximum for a certain time (black trace).
 When the gain is negative (outside the useful interval), one should not move.
 B: Sketch of the presented model.
-In the case of a larger target, the hitting probability is higher for faster movements (solid lines) than for a smaller target (dashed lines).
-As a result, the maximum of the reward expectation is shifted towards longer time for smaller targets, and the optimum movement time is also longer for smaller targets.
+In the case of a larger target, the hitting probability (blue trace) is higher for faster movements (dashed lines) than for a smaller target (solid lines).
+As a result, the maximum of the reward expectation (orange trace) is shifted towards longer time for smaller targets, and hence, the optimum movement time is also longer for smaller targets.
+The red area denotes infeasible short times.

 Figure 2.
 Cost of reaching movements towards the star at (x = 0; y = 0:4).
 The movement is stopped when the end-effector crosses the green line at y = 0:4 (see Methods for details).
 The color of a point in the reachable space illustrates the cost of a reaching movement from that point.
-The color-cost correspondence is given by the scale on the right hand-side.
+The color-cost correspondence is given by the scale on the right-hand side.
 As expected, the smaller the distance to the target, the lower the cost.
-Furthermore, starting from the left hand-side of the goal point results in a lower cost than starting from the right hand-side.
+Furthermore, starting from the left-hand side of the goal point (A) results in a lower cost than starting from the right-hand side (B).

 Figure 3.
 Muscular activations when performing a reaching movement, either starting from point A in Figure 2 (left) or from point B in the same Figure (right).
 The numbers in the legend correspond to the muscles numbers in Figure 9(b).
 One can see that the pattern of activation is very different depending on the initial configuration of the movement, corresponding to two different optimal strategies: when starting from A, only the shoulder is moved, whereas when starting from B, both the elbow and shoulder are moved, resulting in a more complex muscular activation strategy.
 One can also see that co-contraction is avoided, consistently with the minimum intervention principle.